JustGoscha/allmighty-autocomplete/README.md

 allmighty-autocomplete
 ======================

-Simple to use autocomplete directive in a module for AngularJs!
+Simple to use autocomplete directive in a module for AngularJS!
+Supports arrow keys to traverse suggestions as well as mouse input.
+You can load the suggestions from a remote REST API, it also supports promises.

 Checkout [the demo](http://justgoscha.github.io/allmighty-autocomplete/) to see what it does.